dagengine/dagengine/examples/03-section-vs-global/README.md

 - Add a `categorize` section dimension to group reviews
 - Add a `comparison` global dimension to compare categories
-- Try with 50+ reviews to see parallelization at scale
+- Try with more reviews to see parallelization

 ---